csherwood-usgs/CoreBx/README.md

 # CoreBx
 Code to analyze North Core Banks DEMs

-This has been moved to ..crs/src ../proj/CoreBx on my latptop.
-Not yet moved on my desktop.
+This has been moved to ..crs/src ../proj/CoreBx.

 December 11 2021 - Working on rebuilding laptop after new disk encryption installed.
 Renamed default branch from `master` to `main` and created branch `refac`, hoping to clean cobwebs out.

+March, 2022 - Merged `refac` back into `main`.

 ### Data
 #### Original Analysis